 - Share your code with more ease.
 For example, an API Key could be used to make client-side calls to the Clarifai API from a website or embedded into a mobile app; this key could only contain Predict permissions, hence preventing users from making changes to the model/app that you have created.

-- Delete and temporarily remove them, unlike access tokens, which have to live for 48 hours
+- Delete and temporarily remove them, unlike our deprecated access tokens, which had to live for 48 hours

-Note that Keys cannot be created via the API yet and can only be obtained here.
-Also, old access tokens will be kept active until later this year.
+Note that Keys cannot be created via the API yet and can only be obtained here, via your individual applications.